dart-lang/site-www/src/language/loops.md

 }
 ```

-Closures inside of Dart’s `for` loops capture the _value_ of the index,
+Closures inside of Dart’s `for` loops capture the _value_ of the index.
-avoiding a common pitfall found in JavaScript.
+This avoidds a common pitfall found in JavaScript.
 For example, consider:

 <?code-excerpt "misc/test/language_tour/control_flow_test.dart (for-and-closures)"?>
 ```dart